matt-savvy/blog/posts/2024/09-06-Git-Bisect.md

 %{
-  title: "Git Bisect | Automatically Find Your Bugs (Video and Cheat Sheet)",
+  title: "Git Bisect | Automatically Find Your Bugs",
   author: "Matt",
-  tags: ~w(git cheat-sheets),
+  tags: ~w(git cheat-sheets video),
   description: "Track down which commit introduced a bug so you can make sure it wasn't your fault.
 Spoiler: it was."
 }
 ---